TypeStrong/ts-loader/README.md

 It's worth noting that use of the `LoaderOptionsPlugin` is [only supposed to be a stopgap measure](https://webpack.js.org/plugins/loader-options-plugin/).
 You may want to look at removing it entirely.

+### Hot Module replacement

+To enable `webpack-dev-server` HMR, you need to follow the official [Webpack HMR guide](https://webpack.js.org/guides/hot-module-replacement/), then tweak a few config options for `ts-loader`.
+The required configuration is as follows:

+1. Set `transpileOnly` to `true` (see [transpileOnly](#transpileonly-boolean-defaultfalse) for config details and recommendations above).
+2. Inside your HMR acceptance callback function, you must re-require the module that was replaced.

+For a boilerplate HMR project using React, check out the [react-hot-boilerplate example](./examples/react-hot-boilerplate/).

+For a minimal HMR TypeScript setup, go to the [hot-module-replacement example](./examples/hot-module-replacement/).

 ## Contributing

 This is your TypeScript loader!
 We want you to help make it even better.
 Please feel free to contribute; see the [contributor's guide](CONTRIBUTING.md) to get started.